appdev-lessons/contact-book-first-database/content.md

 And we can see the table and data that we previously created. **So: we update the `config/database.yml` file to connect Rails to a specific database.**

+- The `config/database.yml` file in a Rails app
+- allows us to connect to any Postgres database.
+  - Yes!
+- should never be edited.
+  - Not quite.
+You should have edited it in the previous step {: .choose_best #config_database title="config/database.yml" points="1" answer="1" }

 ### The /rails/db GUI

 Now that we've connected our database to Rails, we can take advantage of a handy gem: Rails DB.
 Rails DB provides a GUI to our database, to make it easier for developers (not end users) to see what data is in the database: